Stand Up and Run

 "Stand Up and Run" is a song by Canadian band Billy Talent.
 It was released in February 2013 as the third single from the band's fourth studio album, Dead Silence.
-The song's music video was released on February 6, 2013 on YouTube.
-The song was very successful, peaking at #90 on the Canadian Hot 100 and holding the #1 position on the Billboard Canadian Rock Chart for six weeks straight.
+The song's music video was released on February 6, 2013, on YouTube.
+The song was successful in Canada, peaking at #90 on the Canadian Hot 100 and holding the #1 position on the Billboard Canadian Rock Chart for six weeks straight.